ahmar46/IVentors_Task/README.md

-### This is a SVG animation made by using adobe aftereffects and it is deployed on
+### This is a SVG animation made by using adobe aftereffects and it is deployed on Netlify